How to Make a Resin Pendant – The Easy Way

 adding e6000 adhesive to glue on a bail finding

-After sanding your resin pendant, glue the bail to the back with E6000.
+After finishing the resin pendant edge, glue the bail to the back with E6000.
 (This is what makes the resin pendant wearable.)
 Apply glue to the bail and the back of the pendant.
 Let both sit for 2 to 3 minutes before pressing the two parts together.
 Then, give your resin pendant 24 hours to dry.

 resin pendant with buttons